propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

 ```
 ## Create a function to handle user logs in

-In the same file create a function to handle user logs in and call 2 functions of showing  or hiding account buttons and filter the task list if user is logged
+In `webapp/Tasks.controller.js` file create a function as below and add codes to handle showing or hiding and filtering the task

 ```js

     // Users can log in if they already created account
     onLogInAccount: function(){
       Meteor.loginWithPassword(input.email, input.password, (oError) => {